19hours/sg-statutes/Acts/Banking Act.md

 ### Capital requirements for qualifying subsidiaries

-9A\.—(1) Notwithstanding section 9, a company incorporated in Singapore which is a qualifying subsidiary may be granted and hold a licence under section 7 if —
+9A\.—(1) Notwithstanding section 9, a company incorporated in Singapore which is a qualifying subsidiary may be granted a licence under section 7 if —

-(a) it is and continues to be a qualifying subsidiary; and
+(a) [Deleted by Act 5 of 2016 wef 30/11/2018]

 (b) its paid-up capital is not less than $100 million.

 [23/2001; 1/2007]

+[Act 5 of 2016 wef 30/11/2018]

 (2) A bank which is a qualifying subsidiary shall not reduce its paid-up capital, or purchase or otherwise acquire shares issued by the bank if such shares are to be held as treasury shares, without the approval of the Authority.